 The SeniorsTogether peer outreach program was created as an opportunity for older adults to both give and receive support.
 Programs and activities are designed to nurture interaction among older adult peers to foster a positive outlook, develop social networks, and support a thriving aging process.

 SeniorsTogether Support Groups are a core element of the program, providing a safe, confidential environment for meeting others, sharing concerns, finding help, and staying stimulated.
-Other activities organized by the program include periodic luncheons, speaker engagements, and special workshops.
+Other activities organized by the program include luncheons, speaker engagements, and special workshops.
 All SeniorsTogether activities are developed with sensitivity to sensory and mobility issues.
-View the SeniorsTogether brochure or Group Schedule for more information.
+View the SeniorsTogether brochure or Group Schedule for more information, or call 410-313-7466 (voice/relay).